11 Reasons Your Portable AC Fills with Water Too Quickly

 As I said earlier, required airflow needs to be maintained through evaporator coils.
 If airflow is less than required, ice will develop that will melt continuously and fill up water tray repeatedly.

-Solution is simple, you need to keep your coils clean, just like you keep your filters clean.
+You need to keep your coils clean, just like you keep your filters clean.

 9. Less Condensate Pan Capacity